-You can access the text interface via a network, a local PC, or a modem.
-To access the text interface, your installation must include the following:
+You can access the text interface via a network, a modem, or a local PC.
+To access the text interface, your installation must include the following.

-- Access via network: The power manager must be connected to your TCP/IP network, and your PC must include a communications program (such as Hyperterminal). - Access via local PC: Your local PC must include a communications program. - Access via modem: An external modem must be connected to the power manager's COM/RS-232 port, and a phone line must be connected to the external modem.
+- Access via network: The power manager must be connected to your TCP/IP network, and your PC must include a communications program (such as Hyperterminal). - Access via local PC: Your local PC must include a communications program. - Access via modem: An external modem must be connected to the power manager's RS-232 COM port, and a phone line must be connected to the external modem.
 Your PC must include a communications program.